jpjones76/SeisIO.jl/README.md

 * Single-object files can now be written by specifying `sf=true` when calling wseis.
 By default, single-object file names use IRIS-style naming conventions.
 * Promoted the Polarization submodule to a separate GitHub project.
 * Minor bugfixes: randseischannel, randseisdata, randseisevent, autotap!, IRISget, SeisIO.parserec!, SeisIO.ls, SeisIO,autotuk!
-* *In progress*: SeisIO data files will soon include searchable indices at the end of each file.
-  + This change is backwards-compatible and won't affect the ability to read existing files.
-  + The file index will store trace IDs of each SeisIO object written, start times, end times, and byte indices.

 ## 2017-01-31
 * Documentation was completely rewritten.